Babulab-bioc/MSiP/README.md

 # Mass Spectrometry interaction Prediction (MSiP)
 The MSiP is a computational approach to predict protein-protein interactions (PPIs) from large-scale affinity purification mass spectrometry (AP-MS) data.
 This approach includes both spoke and matrix models for interpreting AP-MS data in a network context.
 The "spoke" model considers only bait-prey interactions, whereas the "matrix" model assumes that each of the identified proteins (baits and prey) in a given AP-MS experiment interacts with each of the others.
-The "spoke" model has a high false-negative rate, whereas a high positive rate has resulted from the matrix model.
-Thus, although both statistical models have merits, a combination of both spoke and matrix models has shown to increase the performance of machine learning classifiers in terms of their capabilities in discrimination between true and false positive interactions [Drew et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5488662).
+The spoke model has a high false-negative rate, whereas the matrix model has a high false-positive rate.
+Thus, although both statistical models have merits, a combination of both models has shown to increase the performance of machine learning classifiers in terms of their capabilities in discrimination between true and false positive interactions [Drew et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5488662).

 ### Load the package
 ```{r}